nickdala/modern-web-app-pattern-java-microservices/docs/aac/java-mwa-guide.md

 [![Diagram showing the role of the design patterns in the Modern Web App pattern architecture.](../../../_images/modern-web-app-design-patterns.svg)](../../../_images/modern-web-app-design-patterns.svg#lightbox)
 *Figure 3.
 Role of the design patterns.*

-Each design pattern provides workload design benefits that align with one or more pillars of the Well-Architected Framework.
-Here's an overview of the patterns you should implement:

 1. *Strangler Fig pattern*: The Strangler Fig pattern incrementally migrates functionality from a monolithic application to the decoupled service.
 Implement this pattern in the main web app to gradually migrate functionality to independent services by directing traffic based on endpoints.

 1. *Queue-based Load Leveling pattern*: The Queue-Based Load Leveling pattern manages the flow of messages between the producer and the consumer by using a queue as a buffer.
 Implement this pattern on the producer portion of the decoupled service to manage message flow asynchronously using a queue.